 We all tell stories, even if they’re as everyday as telling your friend about a trip you took down the town.
-At Sheffield Flourish we know that storytelling helps build relationships between tellers and listeners.
-We want to be open and honest about the realities people face when living with mental health conditions.
-We hope to create a community of storytellers which is kind, interesting and creative.
+Storytelling helps build relationships between tellers and listeners.
+We want to be open and honest about the realities Sheffield people face when living with mental health difficulties or distress.

 How it works

-2. If possible please include a photo, and let us know where you got the photo from.
+- If possible please include a photo of yourself, or of something that relates to the story, and let us know where you got the photo from.

-4. Our volunteers edit all the stories we receive, and you’ll be contacted by one of our Editing Panel before we publish your story.
-We will contact you to confirm you’re happy with the changes.
+- Our volunteers edit all the stories we receive, and you’ll be contacted by one of our Editing Panel before we publish your story.
+You are in control of your story, so all changes have to be signed off by you.

 For written pieces please aim for a maximum 600 words, unless you really need to write more.